-Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of the site through the Site Slection Methodology R A GE Retford Road East Worksop No vacant land Opp.
-To Extend such units from small local businesses.
+Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of the site through the Site Slection Methodology RAGE ELAA8 Worksop 2.04 No vacant Орр. То such units from small local businesses.
 However the quality of accommoda tion and the site's environment al quality would benefit from improvemen t.
 Recommend the Council seek to protect the site for small scale employment and related uses while seeking to improve the quality of the site.
-Existing employment N/A The site is brownfield Grade 3 The site The site does not lie Access to the site is from a dedicated and homes are There are no national or local heritage Chesterfield Canal LWS abuts the northern It is not agricultural land, and the site is previously Existing Site protected through the Local Plan LAA 552 available existing units site EDNA: The site comprises a range of uses including a mix of uses.
-It is recommend ed that no specific policy response is taken to this site. within FZ1 within a minerals safeguardin g zone. settlement boundary of Worksop access from Retford Road which serves each business.
-Retford Road provides direct access to the A57 a major east-west route 1km to the south so has good accessibility to Worksop and the wider strategic network. accessible by cycle (an on road cycle route runs aong Retford Road connecting to the wider on/off road network) and by foot.
+Existing N/A The site is Grade 3 The site The site The site lies Access to the site is There are no national or Chesterfield Canal LWS It is not agricultural land, Existing Site protected through the LAA 552 Road East land available Extend existing units employment site EDNA: The site comprises a range of uses including a mix of uses.
+It is recommend ed that no specific policy response is taken to this site. brownfield lies within FZ1 does not lie within a minerals safeguardin g zone. settlement boundary of from a dedicated access from Retford Road which serves each business.
+Retford Road provides direct access to the A57 a major east-west route 1km to the south so has good accessibility to Worksop and the wider strategic network. and homes are accessible by cycle (an on road cycle route runs aong Retford Road connecting to the wider on/off road network) and by foot.
 A bus service runs along Retford Road with bus stops on the southern boundary.
 The site is within Worksop built-up area (settlement boundary).
-The site has the potential to be accessible by a range of employees. designations nearby. boundary of the site. developed.
+The site has the potential to be accessible by a range of employees. local heritage designations nearby. abuts the northern boundary of the site. and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment/commercial development.
-ELAA9 Retford Road West/ High Hoe Road Worksop No longer available.
+Local Plan ELAA9 Retford Road West/ High Hoe Road Worksop 2.54 No longer available.
 Now residential /commercial Former empt site N/A N/A The site is brownfield N/A The site lies mostly within FZ1 and partly within FZ2 The site does not lie within a minerals safeguardin g zone.
 The site lies within the settlement boundary of Worksop Access to the site is from a dedicated access from Retford Road which serves each business.
 Retford Road provides direct access to the A57 a major east-west route 1km to the south so has good accessibility to Worksop and the wider strategic network.
 Services, facilities and homes are accessible by cycle (an on road cycle route runs aong Retford Road connecting to the wider on/off road network) and by foot.
 A bus service runs along Retford Road with bus stops on the southern boundary.
 The site is within Worksop built-up area (settlement boundary).
 The site Worksop Conservation Area abuts the northern boundary of the site.
 The northern part of the site falls within an archaeological zone.
 Chesterfield Canal LWS abuts the northern boundary of the site.
 It is not agricultural land, and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment/commercial development.
 Discounted due to the site now being redeveloped and is not considered a potential for future employment land or use.